 Once authorized, the bundles should commence to download, but be aware that this will take some time.
 You should eventually begin to see the Bundles screen populate with items similar to those shown below.
 The download service is setup to check for downloads every 5 minutes.

 Click on Download to start the download process.
-I am only going to download vRLCM and vROps initially.
+I am only going to download vRealize Suite Lifecycle Manager (vRSLCM) and vRealize Operations (vROps) initially.
 We will leave vRA for another day.
 Note that downloads are done sequentially, but the queued downloads will start automatically once the preceding download completes.

 vRealize Suite Lifecycle Manager deployment

-On first clicking into the vRLCM section, it will look something like what is shown below:
+On first clicking into the vRSLCM section, it will look something like what is shown below: